car-r/astro-pickleball/src/pages/blog/best-pickleball-paddles-2023.md

 While the Vanguard Power Air Invitka is relatively expensive, it also has a number of unique features.
 The edgeless aerodynamic design includes an air dynamic throat with throat-flex for additional power and a flexfoam perimeter for more durability and a generous sweet spot.
 Some players don't care for the hole in the throat area, especially if you find your index finger wandering to the back of the paddle.

 Weight comes in between 7.7 - 8.1 oz and overall length of 16 1/2" with the elongated design and paddle.
 The Vanguard Power Air Invikta might be better for more advanced or intermediate players as the power can be difficult to control.
 This might also make for a great paddle for  tennis players who are picking up pickleball and already have decent touch and feel.
-You can learn more about this paddle in our full <a href="/blog/selkirk-vanguard-air-power-invikta-review">Selkirk Vanguard Air Power Invikta Review</a>.

 ## Best Pickleball Paddle for Power